ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Client Responsibilities {#sec-client}

-Clients MUST maintain an explicit allowlist of target resources that the client trusts an Oblivious Gateway to respond for, and check requests against this allowlist before sending them.
+Because Clients do not authenticate the Target Resource when using Oblivious HTTP, Clients MUST maintain an explicit allowlist of target resources that the Client trusts an Oblivious Gateway to respond for, and check requests against this allowlist before sending them.
 This ensures that Oblivious Gateway Resources are not abused to forward traffic to arbitrary Target Resources.
 See {{server-responsibilities}} for